amingilani/blog/content/posts/generating-a-secure-passphrase.md

 To create a truly randomly generated password, we need three things:

 1. An incredibly random number
-1. A way to express that randomness as a password
+1. A way to express that number as a password
 1. A process to commit that password to memory

 ![A cartoon kitten playing with 5 dice](/images/generating-a-secure-passphrase/kitten-playing-dice.png)